Now registering for the February 2018 session

 The 2018 spring training series begins Monday, February 5th and ends June 3rd, 2018.
 This gives you plenty of time to view all the lessons, join in on the live group coaching calls or review the recorded ones, and develop your job search documentation in the discussion group.
 During the 4 months of the class, you can move through the program at your own pace and still get the personalized support you need.

 This class features 7 on demand lessons which are accessible 24/7.
 Each lesson includes a video and/or audio recording.
 You can watch or listen whenever it’s convenient for you.

 All video recordings will be available through Vimeo, a premium service that supports all devices including Apple products.
 All audio recordings will be in MP3 format so you can easily load them onto your phone or i-pod and go!

 Group Coaching Calls

 To provide you with personalized support during the training program, there will be 10 group coaching calls scheduled during the training session.
 This calls aren’t required but they’re a great way to support your learning.
 With each call, you’ll have the opportunity to “meet” me and other classmates in a live call to review and discuss the lessons, to fine tune the new skills you’re learning, and get feedback on the real world situations you’re facing.
 These calls will be recorded and available for replay.
-Please note, the first 7 calls rotate between 7:30 PM PT and 7:30 PM ET to ensure no matter what time zone you’re in, you’ll find calls that work for your schedule.

 You’ll also have access to a discussion group for current and former students.
 Here you can ask questions, share resources, and get support as you put to work the many things you’re learning.